• Skip to primary navigation

 Face Fitting or Inside Fitting

-As with most window coverings there are two different ways to fix them so they cover a window – inside the window reveal (inside fit) or over the outside so it drops down over the window itself (face fitting).
+There are two ways to install window coverings: inside the window reveal (inside fit) or over the window (face fitting).

 Roller blind fitted inside window reveal